What is the difference between a Data Analyst and Data Scientist?

 Data Analysts are responsible for identifying business problems and using various tools and techniques to solve business related issues.

 Who is a Data Scientist?

-Now, you are wondering, what exactly is structured and unstructured data?
+What exactly is structured and unstructured data?

-Unstructured data has no pre-defined format or organization, making it much more difficult to collect, process, and analyze.
-Examples include photos and videos, text.
-Mobile activity, social media activity, satellite imagery, surveillance imagery – the list goes on and on.
+Unstructured Data has no pre-defined format or organization, making it much more difficult to collect, process, and analyze.
+Examples include Photos and Videos, Text, Mobile activity, Social media activity, Satellite imagery, Surveillance imagery – the list goes on and on.

 Unstructured data is most often categorized as qualitative data, and it cannot be processed and analyzed using conventional tools and methods.